From Solo to Shared — Designing Collaboration for a Data Platform

 Validated design, structured handoff

-I left Mammoth before this project completed development, so impact is measured in design validation and structural groundwork — not shipped production metrics.
+I left Mammoth before this shipped to production, so the impact here is about design validation and groundwork — not live metrics.

-Usability tests confirmed the core workspace model was understood and easy to use.
-Minor refinements around onboarding touchpoints and role distinctions were iterated on and folded into the final handoff.
-A quantitative measurement framework had been defined — tracking average session length, workspace adoption conversion rate, and monthly active user growth — but the project hadn't reached production maturity for those metrics to be captured.
+Usability testing confirmed the workspace model was easy to understand and use.
+We refined onboarding and role distinctions based on what came up, and folded those changes into the final handoff.
+A measurement framework was in place — session length, workspace adoption rate, MAU growth — but the project hadn't reached production for those numbers to materialise.

 "I really like this — being able to set up my own space and then just invite someone in when I'm ready feels so much better than what we were doing before."